 So having him as Ryu’s Echo Fighter makes too much sense.
 They could even alter his special moves with some additional visual effects if they wanted to make him stand out a bit more from Ryu, like maybe his Tastumaki Senpukyaku deals fire damage or something.
 Much like the Ms. Pac-Man example, I would much rather see Capcom lend another character to the roster, specifically Phoenix Wright (LET ME DREAM) or even Chun-Li if they want to put another Street Fighter rep in, but Ken’s inclusion would still be awesome to see, especially since he would probably return to his classic design and not have the banana-hair he has in Street Fighter V (fans did not like that).

 OK this one will probably never happen but I also never thought Ridley would be made playable so I guess anyone’s fair game (HAH!) at this point.
 Besides, having Zack appear as an Echo Fighter for Cloud makes way too much sense, especially if you’re familiar with FFVII‘s story.

 Hell, Zack uses the exact same weapon as Cloud and shares a lot of his fighting skills.
-He’d also make a great antithesis to Cloud, being much more loud, outgoing and friendly to the somewhat more reserved and quiet Cloud.
+He’d also make a great antithesis to Cloud, being much more loud, outgoing and friendly compared to the somewhat more reserved and quiet Cloud.
 Ideally, he’d be reprised by his voice actor, Rick Gomez, though considering Cloud didn’t get any English voice acting in Smash, Zack would most likely get the same treatment (I’m still hoping they change this for Ultimate and bring Steve Burton back to record new lines for Cloud).